-The Company has selected accounting policies which state fairly its financial position and financial performance for a reporting year.
-The accounting policies have been consistently applied to all years presented, unless otherwise stated.
+The Company has selected accounting policies which state fairly its financial position, financial performance and cash flows for a reporting year.
+The accounting policies have been consistently applied to all years presented unless otherwise stated.
+Accounting policies that relate specifically to a balance or transaction are presented above the relevant numerical disclosure.